ka-ching-as/ka-ching-episerver-app/README.md

 * Create and configure shops.
 Select appropriate market for each of the shops.
 * Create cashiers for each shop.
 * Create and invite the appropriate users needed.
 Ususally a shop manager for each shop is enough.
-* If you use custom product attributes you'll have to define them manually with ids matching the `attributeId` specified in the web.config configuration in Episerver.
+* If you use custom product attributes you'll have to define them manually with ids matching the `attributeId` specified in the Web.config configuration in Episerver.
 * If you use related products or recommendations as they're called in Ka-ching then you have to configure recommendation categories manually where the ids match the association group ids in Episerver.

-That should do it.

 ## Data from Episerver to Ka-ching

 ### Products

- * Product code
+ * Product code.
  * Display name for all defined languages.
  * Default prices for all markets.
  * First image present if any.